fluidecho/kurunt/README.md

 Can be used for real-time analytics, applications, ETL, for both small and big data.

-It's easy to get started no coding required.
+It's easy to get started using the web admin.

 ### *** UNDER DEV, COMING SOON (star me if interested) ***